 We briefly describe how to select the training points $\xi^{(m)}$ to form the regression system for constructing the PCEs in the previous section.
-Since each AWSoM simulation is computationally expensive (about 7,000 total CPU hours per run taking 4 hours of wall time on 32 nodes with 56 cores per node on the Frontera computing system (Stanzione et al., 2020)) a judicious selection of the simulation input values can be quite beneficial.
+Since each AWSoM simulation is computationally expensive, as described in Section 2.1, a judicious selection of the simulation input values can be quite beneficial.
 While one may approach this task by defining and optimizing some criteria that reflects the quality of estimated Sobol' sensitivity indices, such a goal-oriented approach is non-trivial to formulate.
 Instead, we take an explorative strategy and seek space-filling designs (Joseph, 2016) that can "cover" the parameter space well.

 One popular space-filling approach is the Latin Hypercube design (LHD) (McKay et al., 1979), which can be constructed using a maximin design criterion that maximizes the minimum distance between all pairs of points (Morris & Mitchell, 1995).
 The maximin LHD for a multi-dimensional space can retain good space-filling properties when projected onto any single dimension, but not when projecting onto multi-dimensional subspaces (i.e. when focusing on a subset of multiple parameters) (Joseph, 2016).
 We thus adopt an improved Maximum Projection (MaxPro) design (Joseph et al., 2015, 2020) that uses a weighted distance measure to account for projections to all possible subspaces.

 Another notable advantage of using MaxPro designs is that new samples can be added in a sequential manner where the importance for different factor levels based on sensitivity results can be incorporated into the objective function (Wang et al., 2018).